Hauler Permit Requirements

-Further, according to SMC 8.04.290, it is unlawful for any person, firm or corporation to collect and dispose of industrial waste within the City of Stockton as an industrial waste collector without first having received a permit to do so.
-Such permit must be issued upon majority vote of the City Council and includes a fee of $100,000.00.
-The industrial waste collector permit is not transferable to another person, firm or corporation, and in the case of corporations the permit shall become void whenever a transfer occurs in the majority interest of the corporation.
+According to SMC 8.04.290, it is unlawful for any person, firm or corporation to collect and dispose of industrial waste within the City of Stockton as an industrial waste collector without first having received a permit to do so.
+Such permit must be issued upon majority vote of the City Council and includes a fee of $100,000.
+The Industrial Waste Collector Permit is not transferable to another person, firm or corporation, and in the case of corporations the permit shall become void whenever a transfer occurs in the majority interest of the corporation.

-Any industrial waste collector permit issued prior to May 30, 2009, will expire on May 31, 2009, and may be renewed up to two (2) additional times for a period not to exceed five years each.
+Industrial Waste Collector Permits issued prior to May 30, 2009, expired on May 31, 2009, but may be renewed up to two (2) additional times for a period not to exceed five years each.
 All permits shall expire on May 30, 2019.

 Diversion Requirements & Reporting

-In accordance with SMC 8.04.310 through 8.04.340, permitted industrial waste collectors have to divert 50% of all materials collected for disposal.
-Every permitted industrial waste collector will provide a quarterly report to the City stating total tons disposed, and total tons diverted through provision of industrial waste collection services in the City of Stockton.
-Quarterly reports must be provided on forms provided by the Public Works Solid Waste & Recycling Division, with information about the facilities used to dispose, and number and types of accounts served by the collector.
+In accordance with SMC 8.04.310 through 8.04.340, permitted industrial waste collectors have to divert at least 50% of all materials collected for disposal.
+Every permitted industrial waste collector will provide a quarterly report to the City that includes total tons disposed and total tons diverted through provision of the industrial waste collection services in the City of Stockton.
+Quarterly reports must be provided on forms provided by the Public Works Solid Waste & Recycling Division and include information about the facilities used to dispose and number and types of accounts served by the collector.

 In addition to the requirements and reports, every permitted industrial waste collector must ensure that: